voxpupuli/puppet-cassandra/CONTRIBUTING.md

 * All unit tests pass correctly.
 For details on running unit tests, see below.
   Also all pull requests have the unit tests run against them on CircleCI (see https://circleci.com/gh/locp/cassandra).
-* Any parameters are documented.
+* Any attributes are documented.
 This should be done in the README file in the section for the specific class.
-Class parameters are listed, both in the manifest code and the README alphabetically.
+Class attributes are listed, both in the manifest code and the README alphabetically.

 If your initial unit tests fail after a pull request and you need to fix them,